Italy visa refusal 2026: reasons, appeal, court — a real success story

 1

 Refusal is not the end.
-The court works.
+Court works.

 Real precedent: court in 6 months, visa the same day.
-State duty €500.
+Court fee 500 EUR.
 Sometimes a threat of court is enough.

 2

-Since 2025: documents must be perfect from the start
+From 2025: documents must be perfect from the start

 Pre-rifiuto is no longer guaranteed.
 Not all requirements are listed on the consulate website.
 Work with an expert.